jgregori/Bb_rest_helper/README.md

     from Bb_rest_helper import Bb_Utils
     from Bb_rest_helper import Ally_Helper
     ```
-2. create an instance of the Get_config class to get configuration values from a JSON file:
+2. create an instance of the Get_Config class to get configuration values from a JSON file:
     ```
-    #create an instance of the Get_config class.
+    #create an instance of the Get_Config class.
     config=Get_Config('./collab_config.json')

     #Get configuration values